antmd/MailPluginManager/README.markdown

 The tool application will be embedded inside of the manager application.
 When plugins call it they should use a standard NSTask call to it and pass one of the parameters [defined below](#commands).
 A .h file will be available with **macros** defined for the calls to the tool.
 These will be defined as macros in order to avoid namespace conflicts between plugins using this code.
 [A List](#macros) is provided in these docs so you can see what you can do.

-This manager only supports Snow Leopard & Lion - I'm even thinking of making it Lion only!
+This manager only supports Snow Leopard & Lion.

 <a name="manager"/>